-- 1. In the Tools toolbar, select the Perspective \triangle tool from the Contour Editor drop-down menu or press Alt + 0. - 2.
+- 1. In the Tools toolbar, select the Perspective $\triangle$ tool from the Contour Editor drop-down menu or press Alt + 0. - 2.
 In the Camera or Drawing view, select the artwork you want to deform by doing one of the following: - · Click on a drawing stroke to select it. - Draw a lasso around drawing strokes to select them simultaneously.

-- To add more drawing strokes to the selection, press and hold the Shift key and either click or draw a lasso around the strokes you want to select. - By default, you can only select artwork in the currently selected layer.
-You can select artwork from any visible layer by holding the Ctrl (Windows/Linux) or (macOS) key. - If you prefer drawing a rectangle rather than a lasso to select artwork, click on the Lasso button in the Tool Properties view and select Marquee. - You can select all the drawing strokes in the drawing by select Edit > Select All from the top menu or by press ing Ctrl + A (Windows/Linux) or \mathbb{H} + A (macOS). - 3.
+- To add more drawing strokes to the selection, press and hold the Shift key and either click or draw a lasso around the strokes you want to select.

+- You can select all the drawing strokes in the drawing by select Edit > Select All from the top menu or by press ing Ctrl + A (Windows/Linux) or # + A (macOS). - 3.
 Click and drag the different anchor points to deform the shape.